shift0965/leetcode-clone/README.md

 **Selenium Test:**

-1. Host login and start a game.
+1. Host creates and starts a game as a guest.
 2. Player joins the game and submits a solution.
 3. Host observes real-time updates and sends messages.
 4. Close the game and verify results.